 grid[‘link’]['sediment_transport__bedloadRate'] = qbStar * (np.sqrt(R* g*D50) * D50) * np.sign(tau)

 and can be accessed or even modified by another function or component.
-In this definition, some “self” instances were dropped for clarity.
+Some “self” instances were dropped for clarity.
 The last term, np.sign(tau), represents the shear stress field and it gives the flux the appropriate direction.

 Boundary conditions in our component are intrinsically linked to those specified in the OverlandFlow component (Adams et al., 2017).
 Nodes that have been defined as “boundary” in Overlandflow can be specified as open, fixed gradient, or closed (no flux) boundary.
 By doing so, it defines how surface water flow behaves in those nodes and consequently our component does not require a re-definition of boundary conditions and will calculate sediments fluxes according to the local flow conditions.
 The only exception is at the domain outlet, where riverBedDynamics requires the specification of the fixed bed surface elevation or a zero-gradient (for more details see section 3.4).